Edit on GitHub

 $ ./update.sh $OPENCR_PORT $OPENCR_MODEL.opencr

-2. When the firmware is successfully uploaded to the OpenCR, jump_to_fw will appear on the terminal.
+2. When the firmware is successfully uploaded to the OpenCR, jump_to_fw will be printed to the terminal used to upload the firmware.

 Arduino IDE